 Jonathan LaPaglia, otherwise known as JLP, is an Australian actor and television personality.
 He has been the host of Australian Survivor since its revival in 2016.

-Born on August 31, 1969, in Adelaide, South Australia, he initially pursued a career in medicine, earning an MBBS degree from the University of Adelaide in 1991.
+Born on August 31, 1969, in Adelaide, South Australia, he initially pursued a career in medicine.
+He earned an MBBS degree from the University of Adelaide in 1991.
 Afterwards, he worked as an emergency room doctor in Adelaide, Sydney, and London before transitioning to acting in the mid-1990s.

 JLP moved to New York City in 1994 to study at the Circle in the Square Theatre School.
 He gained prominence with roles in American television series such as New York Undercover, Seven Days, and The District.
 His Australian acting debut came in 2011 with the ABC TV adaptation of The Slap.
 He later portrayed crime boss Anthony “Rooster” Perish in Underbelly: Badness and appeared in the drama Love Child.